 OSIRIS is expected to bring positive benefits to the urban rail sector (i.e., operators and manufacturers), as well as to the community as a whole.
 These benefits can be summarised as follows:

 * Energy and CO2 savings thanks to progress in real tested technologies and solutions.

 * Common understanding with the manufacturers on energy savings and related innovative technologies (KPIs, duty cycles, TecRecs)

-* Clearly defined and harmonised requirements by operators
+* Clearly defined and harmonised essay writing services reviews requirements by operators

 What is needed, and what has been lacking so far, is a holistic approach for the reduction of energy consumption for urban rail systems embracing vehicles, infrastructure and operation, as proposed by OSIRIS.
 The project will start from the definition of Key Performance Indicators and Standard Duty Cycles to measure energy consumption in urban rail systems.
 Then, rather than focusing only on specific technologies, it will address the issue from the system-level ensuring that progresses on energy reduction are substantial.
 The effectiveness of solutions and their full potential will be proven by simulations and pilot tests.
 OSIRIS will introduce the entire discovered knowledge into a Decision Support Tool, to aid strategic decision-making for companies (operators) and governments (public authorities).